Luminous171/Solidity_Hmwk_1/README.md

 Deposit - Deposits the amount of the contract multipled by the ratio for each of the employees and returns the remainder to the CEO.

 ### Images
+The account balances before the transaction.
 ![Setup_TPS](Images/Pre-TieredProfitSplitter.PNG)

+Contract deployment and use of the deposit function.
 ![Transact_TPS](Images/Deposit_TPS.PNG)

+The account balances post the transaction.
 ![Post_TPS](Images/Post-TieredProfitSplitter.PNG)

 # Contract 3: DeferredEquityPlan